zeljanavucetic/KeyphrasesExtraction/README.md

 # Analysis

 In order to analyse how much the program is efficient in extracting the most relevant keyphrases from natural language texts, several types of texts were used.
+The input texts for testing are: news article, scientific work, blog post.

-Based on the results of analysis, general conclusion is that the program is ore efficient for longer texts (more then 3 sentences).
+Based on the results of analysis, general conclusion is that the program is more efficient for longer texts.
+The length of text is crucial.
+The program was more successful in extracting keyphrases from texts like scientific work or news article then from blog post.
+The reason is that the texts like blog post are mostly shorter and have just one sentence.
+If text have more then three sentences approximately, it is very easy to get the main topic of the input text based on the most relevant keyphrases.

 # Acknowledgements